sramsesiv/SampleAnalyzer/docs/Analyzer SDK Setup.md

 ![7](./images/7_-_library_target.png)

-- Enter a product name, we recommend the the same name as the project, since there will only be one product.
+- Enter a product name, we recommend the same name as the project, since there will only be one product.
 - Under framework, select "None (Plain C/C++ Library)
 - For Type, select "Dynamic"